-During the Company's fiscal year ended June 30, 2011, the Board of Directors held a total of five meetings, and each director then in office attended at least 75% of such meetings.
-Under the policies of the Board, Directors are expected to attend regular Board meetings, Board committee meetings, as applicable, and the annual stockholder meeting.
+During the Company's fiscal year ended June 30, 2012, the Board of Directors held a total of five meetings, and each director then in office attended at least 75% of such meetings.
+Under the policies of the Board, Directors are expected to attend regular Board meetings, Board committee meetings, as applicable, and the Annual Stockholder Meeting.

 The Board has a standing Audit Committee whose members are Paul J. Corr, Chairman, Alvin O. Sabo and Carl Helmetag.
 The functions of this Committee include reviewing the engagement of the independent accountants, the scope and timing of the audit and any non-audit services to be rendered by the independent accountants, reviewing with the independent accountants and management the Company's policies and procedures with respect to internal auditing, accounting and financial controls, and reviewing the report of the independent accountants upon completion of its audit.
-During the fiscal year ended June 30, 2011, the Audit Committee held four meetings, and each Committee member attended at least 75% of such meetings.
+During the fiscal year ended June 30, 2012, the Audit Committee held five meetings, and each Committee member attended at least 75% of such meetings.

 The Board has a standing Nominating Committee whose members are Carl Helmetag, Chairman, Michael Wool, Alvin O. Sabo, and Paul J. Corr.
 The function of this Committee is to identify and recommend to the Board individuals for nomination to fill vacancies in, and for renomination to, positions as Directors of the Corporation.
-During fiscal year ended June 30, 2011, the Nominating Committee held two meetings and each Committee member attended the meetings.
-Mr. Sabo became a member of the Nominating Committee subsequent to June 30, 2011.
+During fiscal year ended June 30, 2012, the Nominating Committee held two meetings and each Committee member attended the meetings.

 The Board of Directors has a standing Compensation Committee whose members are Michael Wool, Chairman, Carl Helmetag and Barry Pinsley.
 The functions of this Committee include recommending to the full Board all compensation programs applicable to executive officers including salaries paid to executive officers, the compensation paid to non-employee directors and the grant of all forms of bonuses and stock-based compensation including to whom, and the time or times at which, options will be granted, the number of shares of common stock that underlie each option and the exercise price and vesting schedule for options granted pursuant to the Company's 2007 Stock Option and Restricted Stock Plan.
-During the fiscal year ended June 30, 2011, the Compensation Committee held two meetings and each Committee member attended such meetings.
+During the fiscal year ended June 30, 2012, the Compensation Committee held five meetings and each Committee member attended such meetings.

-Board Independence - The Board has determined that all of the members of the Audit Committee and the Nominating Committee meet the independence criteria for audit committee and nominating committee members as set forth in the listing standards of the NYSE Amex.
+Board Independence - The Board has determined that all of the members of the Audit Committee and the Nominating Committee meet the independence criteria for audit committee and nominating committee members as set forth in the listing standards of the NYSE MKT.
 The Board has further determined that Mr. Corr qualifies as an audit committee financial expert in accordance with the rules of the United States Securities and Exchange Commission ("SEC").

-The Board also has a Succession Committee, members of which are Paul J. Corr, Howard Pinsley, Alvin O. Sabo and Michael Wool and a Mergers and Acquisition Committee, members of which are Howard Pinsley, Barry Pinsley, Mark St. Pierre and Michael Wool.
+The Board also has a Succession Committee, members of which are Paul J. Corr, Howard Pinsley, Alvin O. Sabo, Michael Wool and Mark St. Pierre and a Mergers and Acquisition Committee, members of which are Howard Pinsley, Barry Pinsley, Mark St. Pierre and Michael Wool.